Skip to main content

 }

-//For a new employee to get / check their assignment or ask for more time
+//For a new employee to get an assignment or for an assigned employee to ask for more time

 //This Workflow Event lets us know if we have an assignment and, if so, how much time is left